ElinaFF/PICO/tutorial.md

 ### Linux

-Open the terminal, go into the `medic_project`directory and activate the environment.
+Open the terminal, go into the `pico_project`directory and activate the environment.
-Then simply enter the command `medic ui`.
+Then simply enter the command `pico ui`.

 A starting message should appear and the interface could open automatically in your default internet browser.
 If it is not the case, scroll up to the starting message and copy-paste the given adress in the search bar.
 It should look something like https:\\127.0.0.0:5000.